 Spain finally abandoned the isthmus crossing and Portobelo after the city was attacked by the British admiral Edward Vernon, and returned to sailing around Cape Horn to reach Peru.

 Spain granted independence to its Central America colonies in 1821, and Panama was absorbed into “Gran Colombia,” a union led by liberator Simón Bolívar that included Colombia, Venezuela, and Ecuador.
 Panama attempted to split from Colombia three times during the 19th century, but wouldn’t be successful until the U.S.–backed attempt in 1903.

 Having been a colonial backwater since the pullout of the Spanish in the late 17th century, Panama was restored to prosperity from 1848 to 1869 during the height of the California Gold Rush.
-Given that crossing from the Atlantic to the Pacific of the U.S. was a long, arduous journey by wagon and prone to Indian attacks and other pitfalls, gold-seekers chose to sail to Panama, cross the Las Cruces trail, and sail on to California.
+Given that crossing the U.S. from the Atlantic to the Pacific was a long, arduous journey by wagon and prone to Indian attacks and other pitfalls, gold seekers chose to sail to Panama, cross the Las Cruces trail, and sail on to California.
 In 1855, an American group of financiers built the Panama Railroad, greatly reducing the travel time between coasts.
-In 20 years, a total of 600,000 people crossed the isthmus, and both Colón and Panama City benefited enormously from the business earned in hotels, restaurants, and other services.
+In 20 years, a total of 600,000 people crossed the isthmus, and both Colón and Panama City benefitted enormously from the business earned in hotels, restaurants, and other services.

 The Panama Canal